Rookout/docs/docs/installation-overview.md

 ### 3. Create a Workspace

 Log in to the Rookout IDE and create a new Workspace.
-Give it a meaningful name.
+Give it a meaningful name.<br/>
 Load your Source Code into the Rookout IDE from either Github or from your local file system.

 ![Add Source](/img/screenshots/quick_start_3.png)

 ### 4. Add a Rule Point

-Add a Rule Point at the line of code you wish to debug, just as if you were adding a Breakpoint in your own IDE.
+Add a Rule Point at the line of code you wish to debug, just as if you were adding a Breakpoint in your own IDE.<br/>
 Run your app and trigger the code you are trying to debug.

 ![Add Rule](/img/screenshots/quick_start_4.png)